Clas Larsson Fleming: Biography

-He was the son of Lars Hermansson Fleming, the governor of Åbo in present-day Finland.
-He was born at Villnäs in Finland and began his military career in the army, as a cornet in the Field Marshal's Guards Company.
+He was the son of Lars Hermansson Fleming, the governor of Åbo (Turku) in present-day Finland.
+He was born at Villnäs (Askainen) in Finland and began his military career in the army, as a cornet in the Field Marshal's Guards Company.
 In 1620 he began his naval service as a vice admiral and rear admiral, and served as the commander of a number of squadrons and fleets in the following years.
 He was away from Sweden with the navy for most of the campaigning seasons in the 1620s, but returned to Stockholm in the winters.
 Admirals were also administrative officers, and Fleming became a central figure in the administration of naval procurement.
 When the office of holmamiral, the official responsible for managing the state dockyard and arsenal in Stockholm, fell open in 1625, it was not filled for six years, but Fleming essentially fulfilled the duties of the office.
 During this period the dockyard was not under direct Crown control but was leased by private entrepreneurs, Henrik Hybertsson and Arendt de Groote.
 They built the large warship Vasa, which sank on its maiden voyage on 10 August 1628.
 Fleming had been involved in the negotiations of the original contract and in maintaining Crown control over the entrepreneurs, and was present at a demonstration of the ship's lack of stability about a month before the ship sailed.

 In the 1630s, Fleming went to sea less and took on a variety of civil administrative tasks.
 He presided over the Crown's accounting office and was a member of the Royal Council.
-From 1634 until his death he was the first governor-general of Stockholm, an office created under the Form of Government instituted in that year.
+From 1634 until his death he was the first governor-general of Stockholm, an office created under the 1634 Form of Government.
 As part of his duties he was involved in the planning of the city of Stockholm and the moving of the navy's dockyard from its original home on what is now Blasieholmen to the island of Skeppsholmen, which remained the main Stockholm naval base until the later 20th century.
-He was instrumental in organizing the expedition to establish the Swedish colony in North America, New Sweden, in modern Delaware, in 1637.
+He played an instrumental role in organizing the expedition that established New Sweden, a Swedish colony in modern-day Delaware, in 1637.

-He was also an industrialist, and in the 1630s established an ironworks at Vira, which produced weaponry for the Swedish armies in the Thirty Years War.
-The ironworks still exists, as a museum of 17th-century technology.
+He was also an industrialist, and in the 1630s established an ironworks at Vira, which produced weaponry for the Swedish armies in the Thirty Years' War.
+The ironworks still exists as a museum of 17th-century technology.

 He returned to a major sea command in 1644, during the Torstenson War with Denmark-Norway.
 He commanded the ships sent to attack the Danish fleet and land troops on the southern Danish coast, and on 1 July, directed the Swedish forces in the Battle of Kolberger Heide, in which the Danish fleet prevented the Swedish landing.
 He was killed in action several weeks later, on 27 July 1644, on board his flagship, Scepter, near Kiel.